Explore Texas’ history at 1800s adventure sites!

-• 1899: Sprinkle Corner represents small rural community at the turn of the last century, featuring historic buildings and exhibits
+• 1899: Sprinkle Corner represents small rural community at the turn of the last century, featuring historic buildings, homes and exhibits

-• 1892: Freedman’s Farm, home of the Dodson Family, a site just beginning restoration that will showcase the successes of emancipated slaves, with the future site of a rural church nearby
+• 1892: Freedmen’s Farm, onetime home of the Dodson Family, a site just beginning restoration to showcase the successes of successful emancipated Texans

 • 1886: Cotton Planter’s Farm, home to the Bell Family, a prominent Texas family, including dependencies, barns, gardens and outbuildings